Fernanda-Kipper/live-crud-java-spring/README.md

 ```markdown
 docker-compose up
 ```
-run the application and access http://localhost:15432/ Enter the email and password that is in the docker code.
+Run the application and access http://localhost:15432/ Enter the email and password that is in the Docker code.

 To [install Docker](https://www.docker.com/products/docker-desktop/) you can install here.